The Top Five Mistakes Businesses Make When Implementing ERPs

 Successfully implementing an ERP system can work wonders for a business’s efficiency and productivity.
 Processes that used to take multiple software systems can all be accomplished within just one.
 Instead of using guesswork for your forecasting, you can use accurate data.
 Sales and inventory become much easier to keep track of.

 But unfortunately, the road to successful implementation isn’t always smooth.
-Despite the resources required for an ERP implementation—time, money, and man-hours—sometimes companies end up setting themselves up for failure, instead of success.
-Here are the top five mistakes that businesses make when implementing an ERP system—and how to avoid them.
+Despite the resources required for an ERP implementation — time, money, and man-hours — sometimes companies end up setting themselves up for failure, instead of success.
+Here are the top five mistakes that businesses make with their ERP implementation plan — and how to avoid them.

 The reason?
 Putting an ERP system in place will affect the entire business, from top to bottom.
 This kind of scope requires everyone to be committed to the project, and willing to participate in the process.
 Without your leaders on board, the ERP ship is bound to flounder.